RoKo-git/GPTs/Agile Multiplier.md

 #### Further Learning:
 - *Leading Change* by John P. Kotter
+- *Thinking in Systems: A Primer* by Donella H. Meadows
+- *The Fifth Discipline* by Peter Senge

 ## **Case Studies**
 ### **Objective:** Learn from others about implementing Agile.